< back

 Vatican City

-(NB: the lists of visa nationals and non-visa nationals change periodically, so check the UK government’s Check if you need a visa site before travel to be certain.)
+(NB: the lists of visa nationals and non-visa nationals change periodically, so check the UK government’s Who should apply for an ETA and Check if you need a visa sites before travel to be certain.)

 Who does not need an ETA to travel to the UK?